zeenix/zeenix/README.md

 In the last 5 years in (mostly) my spare time, I created and maintain a Rust crate that makes D-Bus very easy, called [zbus].
 Through systematic performance optimization, I achieved a 95% performance improvement ([presented at FOSDEM 2025][fz25]), making it not only the easiest but also one of the fastest ways to do D-Bus in Rust.
 It's a project I'm particularly proud of.

+I'm currently also working on [zlink], a new Rust [Varlink] library designed to be async and targetting desktops, servers and even microcontrollers.

 ## Top Skills 😎

 * Rust (6 years)